Next Launch:

 Boeing is one of two companies building commercial human space capsules for NASA and will be the second of the two to start flying humans.

-Starliner will carry a normal crew of four to and from the International Space Station for six-month missions.
-It is available for purchase for private astronaut missions to the ISS or completely private free-flying orbital missions.
+Starliner could carry a crew of seven to and from the International Space Station for missions that could last six months.
+Boeing says it will be available for private astronaut missions to the ISS or completely private free-flying orbital missions.

 Launch mass: 13000 kg